wellcomecollection/platform-infrastructure/cloudfront/modules/redirect/README.md

 # Terraform Route53 / S3 redirect

-Uses the S3 website hosting redirect to redirect URLs via Route53.
+Creates a DNS (A) record for the `from` URL, pointing at an S3 website endpoint, which redirects to the `to` URL.

+This is an easy way of getting a one-off redirect without having to maintain our own infrastructure for it.